In process

 Earthbound

-The Obstacles to Human Space Exploration and the Promise of a Virtual Cosmos
+The Obstacles to Human Space Exploration and the Promise of Artificial Intelligence

 NASA and other cosmic cheerleaders aim to send astronauts into a lethal hell of interplanetary space—ignoring insurmountable medical, economic, technological, political, and ethical obstacles.

-Earthbound: The Obstacles to human Space Exploration and the Promise of a Virtual Cosmos details those obstacles—documenting the extensive research revealing that deep space beyond the protection of Earth orbit is invariably deadly, due to radiation, weightlessness, isolation, the foul atmosphere inside spacecraft, and other dangers.
+Earthbound: The Obstacles to Human Space Exploration and the Promise of Artificial Intelligence details those obstacles—documenting the extensive research revealing that deep space beyond the protection of Earth orbit is invariably deadly, due to radiation, weightlessness, isolation, disease, the foul atmosphere inside spacecraft, and other dangers.

 Earthbound astronaut

-Earthbound instead advocates that deep-space exploration be mounted by a fleet of neuronauts—specially engineered artificially intelligent robots collaborating with human scientists on Earth.
-They could explore exotic realms from Martian caves to Europa’s oceans to Venus’s murky, superhot atmosphere.
-The data they gather could be beamed to Earth to create a Virtual Cosmos that all of humanity could explore, experiencing firsthand the wonders of the solar system.
+Earthbound instead advocates that deep-space exploration be mounted by a fleet of neuronauts—artificially intelligent robots collaborating with scientists.
+Together, they could explore exotic realms from Martian caves to Europa’s oceans to Venus’s murky, superhot atmosphere.
+The data they gather could be used to create a Virtual Cosmos that all of humanity could explore, experiencing the wonders of the solar system.

 The research detailed in Earthbound reveals that deep-space travel is a “serial killer,” as are lunar and Mars missions.
 That is, they are like the serial circuits of old-time Christmas tree lights, in which the loss of one defective bulb extinguished the entire string of lights.
-Likewise, in deep space, the loss of one system element—oxygen supply, temperature control, food, water, or radiation protection—means catastrophic failure of the entire system, ending in death.
+Similarly, in deep space, a lone medical catastrophe amid untold possibilities can end in death, or crippling.
+Any organ—heart, lungs, immune system, brain, or eyes—could fail.
+And the severe limits on medical capabilities in deep space would prevent treatment.

 And in deep space, or on the moon or Mars, there is no option to quickly return to Earth.
 Reaching safety can be weeks or even years away.